Double-descent curves in neural networks: a new perspective using Gaussian processes: A Gaussian process perspective on the double descent phenomenon

 \subsection{A width-dependent random kernel}

 Consider $z \sim \mathcal{GP} (0, K)$ obtained with the infinite width limit of (\ref{random nn}).
-In order to probe the double descent behavior, we need to find a dependence with the width $N$, which is not straightforward in the case of NNGPs, because at this point, the network width has already been taken to infinity.
-Our idea is therefore to study the behavior of a counterpart of the Gaussian process $z$ before the width is taken to infinity.
+Finding a dependence with the width $N$ is not straightforward in the case of NNGPs because, at this point, the network width has already been taken to infinity.
+Our idea is therefore to study the behavior of a counterpart of the Gaussian process $z$ \emph{before} the width is taken to infinity.

-We will note $h^{L,N}$ the output of a random neural network, defined as in (\ref{random nn}) with $L \geq 2$, $N_1, ..., N_{L-2} = \infty$, $N_{L-1} = N$ and $N_L = 1$, i.e.\ where all the widths have been taken to infinity (following \cite{nngp}), expect the last one (to distinguish from the output $h^L$ when all the widths are infinite):
+We denote as $h^{L,N}$ the output of a random neural network defined as in (\ref{random nn}) with $L \geq 2$, $N_1, ..., N_{L-2} = \infty$, $N_{L-1} = N$ and $N_L = 1$, i.e.\ where all the widths have been taken to infinity (following \cite{nngp}) with the exception of the last one: